Dying Trades: Why These Endangered Skills Still Matter in 2026

 2. Carpenter

 Tests on an old German water well constructed from wood is believed to be around 7,000 years old and is considered the first example of carpentry.
 Fast forward to the present day and carpentry is still a valued profession, with 240,000 employed today in the UK.
 Experienced carpenters make around £40,000 per year.
+However, the trade faces a shrinking base of practitioners, leading to challenges in training, financial support, and skill transmission.

 How to Become a Carpenter